Are you bleeding and wondering if you are having a miscarriage after IVF?

 There is no evidence that sperm quality has any impact on the risk or likelihood of miscarriage.

-Is a chemical pregnancy the same as a miscarriage?
+Is a chemical pregnancy the same?

 A chemical pregnancy is not the same as a miscarriage.
 A chemical pregnancy indicates that you have a positive pregnancy test, but no actual development of the embryo takes place.